Stop smoking metaphor replacement

 Change the metaphor, Stop the habit

-Metaphor Therapy and Smoking
+Metaphor Replacement Therapy for Smoking

 |Is there anything that would stop you stopping smoking?||Standard Question: Probing for unconscious beliefs|